Controller Certificate Management¶

 - The Private Key – the file produced in step 1 of this documentation

-- If a certificate is already present on the Controller then you will need to disable “Import Certificate” before uploading the new certificates.
-Otherwise the Controller will present an error.
+- If a certificate is already present on the Controller you must disable “Import Certificate” before uploading the new certificates, otherwise an error occurs.